AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 # WordPress Theme and Plugin JS Internationalization (i18n) Guide 2025
-## Tested on WordPress versions: 6.8.1, 6.8.2
 This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme.
+WordPress versions: 6.8.1, 6.8.2, 6.8.3

-## Bash commands recap - Follow the Step-by-Step Guide for details
+## Bash commands recap - Follow the Step-by-Step Guide for the details

 ```bash
 npm run start